-- 1. To progress from one year of the BSc (Hons) in Accounting with/without Industrial/Professional Experience programme to the next, a student must - reach the pass mark (40%) in individual course units totalling at least 80 credits of the 120 credits for that year; and, - reach the pass mark (40%) in all designated compulsory course units; and - reach the lowest compensatable mark (30%) in all remaining course units (a maximum of 40 credits).
+- 1. To progress from one year of the BSc (Hons) in International Management programme to the next, a student must - reach the pass mark (40%) in individual course units totalling at least 80 credits of the 120 credits for that year; and, - reach the lowest compensatable mark (30%) in all remaining course units (a maximum of 40 credits).
 (18)